Kantor-Lab/Safeforest_CMU_data_dvc/data/site_Oporto_clearing/2022_08_19/collect_1/README.md

 * sucessful sensors: Yes

 ## Notes
- This collect is in the same area as the under-the-canopy data, but the trajectory may be different from previous collects.
+ This collect is in the same area as the under-the-canopy data, but the trajectory may be different from previous collects from day 2022_08_17.